 Manufacturer Part Number: iD14

 The Audient id14 may just be the best new interface around.
 What does an audio interface do?
-The build and features you get here is astounding for the money.
+The build and features you get here are astounding for the money.
 Most reviewers think this thing should be a lot more expensive than it is.

 The preamps have been described as very clean, transparent, and musical.
 You will most definitely get an honest, pure sound from this unit.
-If you’re voice sounds like a dying cat, you will know!
+If your voice sounds like a dying cat, you will know!
 Lol.

 Drivers for Windows 10 questionable.
 I’ve read a couple people having issues in Windows, so be aware of this.It doesn’t seem to be a widespread problem, and both driver and firmware installations fromAudient’s websiteshould do the trick.

 It has a great DI unit that allows you to plug instruments right into the box and record.